 In some cases, neither the University's licensing agreements nor the rights granted by the Copyright Act allow staff to copy material for students.
 In such cases, you need to seek permission from the copyright holder.
 When seeking permission, include the following information in your request:

-- who will receive it (staff/students), with numbers indicated as precisely as possible; and
+- who will receive it (e.g. staff/students or the public etc.), with numbers indicated as precisely as possible; and

 - how you propose to attribute the material and any copyright message to students that might accompany it (e.g. "This material has been copied with permission from the rights holder.
 You may use it for your own study in this paper but must not copy it further or share with anyone outside the paper, except where your use would fall within fair dealing allowed under NZ law.").